AprilBrother/wiki.aprbrother/src/en/wud.md

 The device has an ESP32-S2 module that allows it to be identified as a keyboard + USB disk.
 It also a microSD slot that can be identified as MSC SD Card.

+The new ESP32-S2 module from Espressif addresses the security flaws in the original ESP32.
+While the ESP32-S2 does include improved security features, it lacks the Bluetooth capabilities of the original ESP32 module.
+But it supports has native USB.

 ### Features ###

 * ESP32-S2 Module